Ontario · ON

 What rebates are available for heat pumps in Ontario?

 Ontario residents can stack up to $12,000 in combined federal and provincial rebates.
 The Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years.
-Enbridge HER program + IESO + natural-gas-to-heat-pump conversions in older housing stock Provincial-specific programs are detailed on the quote request — your installer pre-fills the paperwork.
+Enbridge HER program + IESO + natural-gas-to-heat-pump conversions in older housing stock Our provincial rebate stacking guide covers exactly how the federal Loan, OHPAP, and Ontario-specific programs combine in worked examples.
+Provincial-specific programs are also detailed on the quote request — your installer pre-fills the paperwork.

 Do heat pumps work in Ontario's climate?